Mohammed-aathif/SFTPHousekeeping/README.md

 to know more about the repository please read my SCN blog.

-SFTPHsekp class is the main method.
+SFTPHsekp.java class is the main method.